 Our list of the best Turkish seaside hotels

 Turkey in September has proved to be a popular destination amongst holidaymakers.
-If you don’t want to sleep on the beach (it’s not as romantic as one might believe), we suggest you tackle the question of accommodation as soon as possible.
+If you don’t want to sleep on the beach (it’s not as romantic as one might believe), I suggest you tackle the question of accommodation as soon as possible.

-We’re here to help you with that!
 Here’s a list of our favorite hotels in Turkey, which we separated into two parts — the hotels on the Mediterranean Sea and others on the Aegean Sea.

 The best hotels on the Mediterranean coast: